ShahabTheAnalyst/SQL_project_job_data_analysis/README.md

 Singapore, India, and the Philippines represent significant job markets in the Asia-Pacific region, with 6,578, 5,047, and 4,152 job postings respectively.
 This highlights the growing importance of the Asia-Pacific region in global business and employment, driven by factors such as economic growth, technological innovation, and globalization.

+**Visual:**

 ![Top 10 Location by Job Postihngs](charts/6_top_countries_by_job_postings.png)

-### 7. Top Job Portals/Platforms
+## 7. Top Job Portals

-Here I query the data to gain insights for job seekers and employers, helping them understand the landscape of job boards and where to focus their efforts for job searching or posting vacancies.
+To identify the top job portals for data analyst positions, enabling job seekers to focus their search efforts effectively.

+**SQL Query:**

 ```sql
 SELECT